 Management Information Systems BS

-Ranked as a top-10 program nationally by USA Today in 2016 and 2017, the Management Information Systems (MIS) major at Saunders College of Business prepares students for careers involving leading-edge enterprise technologies and the analysis, design, and management of computer-based information systems.
+Ranked as a top-10 program nationally by USA Today three years in a row, the Management Information Systems (MIS) major at Saunders College of Business prepares students for careers involving leading-edge enterprise technologies and the analysis, design, and management of computer-based information systems.
 The curriculum provides students with the systems thinking skills to solve real world business problems while integrating the latest digital technologies into their solutions.
 Career directions for graduates of this program include business and systems analysis, management and information technology consulting, enterprise systems analysis, database application development and administration, network design and administration, web systems development, and information technology project management.
 The MIS program has quickly grown to become the largest undergraduate major at Saunders College.

 - Bachelor of Science, major and minor